honzasp/rust-turbojpeg/README.md

 # rust-turbojpeg

-Rust bindings for [TurboJPEG][libjpeg-turbo], which provides simple and fast compression/decompression of JPEG images.
+Rust bindings for [TurboJPEG][libjpeg-turbo], which provides simple and fast operations for JPEG images:

+- Compression (encoding)
+- Decompression (decoding)
+- Lossless transformations

-TurboJPEG is a high-level API provided by [libjpeg-turbo].
+TurboJPEG is a high-level API provided by the [libjpeg-turbo] library as an alternative to the backward-compatible [libjpeg] API.

 [libjpeg-turbo]: https://libjpeg-turbo.org/

-## Usage
+## Usage with `image-rs`

 To quickly encode and decode images from the [`image`][image-rs] crate, add this to the `[dependencies]` section in your `Cargo.toml`: